kellytheace/maxkelly-repository/Project Euler/PE-Notes.md

   }
 ```

-This method just logs the formatted output to the console by calling the display() method.
+This method logs the formatted output to the console by calling the display() method.

 ```javascript
 const eulerSolutions = [
 ```

-Creates an array called eulerSolutions to hold all your problem objects.
+Creates an array called eulerSolutions to hold all the problem objects.

 ```javascript
 new EulerProblem(